Entanglement Entropies in Conformal Systems with Boundaries

 where $\chi_{0, 1/2, 1/16}$ are the characters of the primary fields of the Ising model.
 Equation (\ref{and}) implies that the operator content corresponding to $ND$BC is given by the tensor product of two Ising models.
 In particular, the GS is associated with the operator $\mathbb{I}\otimes\sigma$, resulting in the correction $F_\sigma^{(n)}$, and the first ES with $\sigma\otimes\chi$, resulting in the correction $F_\sigma^{(n)}F_\chi^{(n)}$ (plus a BE contribution $-\frac{1}{2}\ln 2$): we show in Fig. \ref{XX_fig_2} the results for the $n=2,\,3$, obtained with multi-target DMRG, finding, even in this case, a remarkable agreement between CFT and numerics.

-We conclude that for the critical Ising and XX quantum spin chains under any conformal BC's, the REE's of the low-lying states are obtained, apart from the oscillations and the BE's, from the correlators of the primary operators of the underlying CFT: the finite-size behavior of the REE's of quantum chains with open boundaries identify the primary operators in the CFT.
-Since the REE is simple to evaluate with numerical methods like DMRG, MERA and PEPS, these results, beside interesting, should have a large appliability.
+We conclude that for the critical Ising and XX quantum spin chains under any conformal BC's, the REE's of the low-lying states are obtained, apart from the BE's and the oscillations, from the correlators of the primary operators of the underlying CFT: the finite-size behavior of the REE's of quantum chains with open boundaries identify the primary operators in the CFT, providing, in principle, a tool for deepening the understanding of the operator content of a CFT.

 {\it Acknowledgements.} We thank M. I. Berganza, P. Calabrese, M. Dalmonte and E. Ercolessi for helpful discussions.
 L. T. thanks F. Ortolani for his unvaluable help with the DMRG code.
 L. T. acknowledges financial support from INFN COM4 grant NA41, J. C. X. and F. C. A. from the Brazilian agencies FAPEMIG, FAPESP, and CNPq, and G. S. from the grants FIS2012-33642, QUITEMAD and the Severo Ochoa Program.